taye/interact.js/docs/snapping.md

 })
 ```

-You can use the `interact.createSnapGrid()` method to create a target that snaps
+You can use the `interact.snappers.grid()` method to create a target that snaps
 to a grid.
 The method takes an object describing a grid and returns a function
 that snaps to the corners of that grid.